McCarthy fails for 3rd long day in GOP House speaker fight

 In fact, McCarthy saw his support slipping to 201, as one fellow Republican switched to vote simply present, and later to 200.
 With just a 222-seat GOP majority, he could not spare votes.

 Thursday was a third long day.
-The new Republican majority was not expected to be in session on Friday, which is the anniversary of the Jan.
-6, 2021, attack on the Capitol.
-A prolonged and divisive speaker’s fight would almost certainly underscore the fragility of American democracy after the attempted insurrection two years ago.
+Ahead of the Jan.
+6 anniversary, a prolonged and divisive speaker’s fight would underscore the fragility of American democracy after the attempted insurrection two years ago.

-“We must open the House and proceed with the people’s work,” California Democrat Nancy Pelosi, the former speaker, said in a tweet.

-Some Republicans appeared to be growing increasingly uneasy with the way the party has taken charge after the midterm elections only to see the chamber upended over the speaker’s race in their first days in the new majority.

-Colorado Republican Ken Buck voted for McCarthy but said Wednesday that he told him “he needs to figure out how to make a deal to move forward” or eventually step aside for someone else.
+Colorado Republican Ken Buck sat out several votes after saying Wednesday that he told McCarthy “he needs to figure out how to make a deal to move forward” or eventually step aside for someone else.

-The right-flank conservatives, led by the Freedom Caucus and aligned with former President Trump, appeared emboldened by the standoff — even though Trump publicly backed McCarthy.

 The disorganized start to the new Congress pointed to difficulties ahead with Republicans now in control of the House, much the way that some past Republican speakers, including John Boehner, had trouble leading a rebellious right flank.
 The result: government shutdowns, standoffs and Boehner’s early retirement.